 The Aegean Army (or 4th Army) has its headquarter in Izmir and was established in mid-1970s against growing tensions with Greece in the Aegean Sea.
 Their responsibility is to defend the Aegean coast from the Dardanelles to the north down to Cyprus, and keeping sea routes and communication lines open in the Aegean.
 The Turkish peace corps on Cyprus are connected to the Aegean Army command structure.

-Turkish Land Forces are composed by; 4 field armies, 10 army corps, 2 mechanized infantry division, 2 mechanized infantry division headquarters (tactical), 1 infantry division and 1 training division, 14 mechanized infantry brigades, 14 armored brigades, 12 infantry/regional security brigades, 5 commando brigades, and 5 training brigades.
+Turkish Land Forces are composed by; 4 field armies, 9 army corps, 2 mechanized infantry division, 2 mechanized infantry division headquarters (tactical), 1 infantry division and 1 training division, 16 mechanized infantry brigades, 14 armored brigades, 12 infantry/regional security brigades, 5 commando brigades, and 5 training brigades.
+There are around 3100 tanks in their inventory, 6300 armored personnel carriers (APC), 331 helicopters.

 Turkish Air Forces are composed by; 19 combat squadrons, 2 reconnaissance squadrons, 5 training squadrons, 6 transportation squadrons, 1 tanker squadron, and 8 surface to air missile (SAM) squadrons.
 These units are organized into; 2 tactical air forces (1st TAF HQ in Eskisehir and 2nd TAF HQ in Diyarbakir), 2 main air transport bases, tanker base, air training, and air logistics commands.
-After US Air Forces, Turkish Air Forces have the most number of F-16 aircraft in the world.
+After US Air Forces, Turkish Air Forces have the most number of F-16 aircrafts (217) in the world, with a total of 370 fighter jets.
+There are also Drones, AWACS, Tanker planes in their inventory.
 Turkish Air Forces can participate in exercises conducted overseas flying non-stop thanks to their in-air refueling capability with tanker planes.

 Turks had been always good soldiers since the times of the Turkic States and during the Seljuk and Ottoman periods.
 Especially during the Ottomans, the famous Janissaries were feared by all Europeans.
 But towards the end of the Ottoman Empire a new army had to be found because the defeat of its allies determined the end of the Empire, with the country being invaded and its army disarmed.